bastianferch/AthleteView/README.md

 For this make sure to create a run configuration which specifies `AthleteViewApplication.kt` as its main class.
 If needed, add `VM option` to set a spring profile and set it to `datagen` (or the desired profile).

+### Email Service
+You have to provide an email service and include to the corresponding.
+The current keys are not valid!

 # Known issues
 ## docker-compose on windows